tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The Create Migration Service blade is displayed, with the values specified above entered into the appropriate fields.](media/create-migration-service.png "Create Migration Service")

-3. Select **Create**.
+3. Select **Create**

-4. It can take 15 minutes to deploy the Azure Data Migration Service, so continue to the next task while the deployment completes.
+4. It can take 15 minutes to deploy the Azure Data Migration Service, so continue to the next task while the deployment completes

 ### Task 3: Assess the on-premises database

 World Wide Importers would like an assessment to see what potential issues they would have to address in moving their database to Azure SQL Database.

-1. On the SqlServerDw VM, select the **Download** button on the [Data Migration Assistant v3.x](https://www.microsoft.com/download/details.aspx?id=53595) page, and run the downloaded installer.
+1. On the SqlServerDw VM, select the **Download** button on the [Data Migration Assistant v3.x](https://www.microsoft.com/download/details.aspx?id=53595) page, and run the downloaded installer

-2. Select **Next** on each of the screens, accepting to the license terms and privacy policy in the process.
+2. Select **Next** on each of the screens, accepting to the license terms and privacy policy in the process

-3. Select **Install** on the Privacy Policy screen to begin the installation.
+3. Select **Install** on the Privacy Policy screen to begin the installation

-4. On the final screen, check the **Launch Microsoft Data Migration Assistant** check box, and select **Finish**.
+4. On the final screen, check the **Launch Microsoft Data Migration Assistant** check box, and select **Finish**

     ![Launch Microsoft Data Migration Assistant is selected and highlighted at the bottom of the Microsoft Data Migration Assistant Setup dialog box.](./media/data-migration-assistant-setup-finish.png "Run the Microsoft Data Migration Assistant")